PecoL1/Ezdocs-Manual/Optimus Core/3_Prompt_Config/testcase102.prompt.md

 11.Just refer the Template_102.md file.
 Don't use the content or values present in the Template_102.md file.

-12.Please include Positive and Negative Scenarios
+12.The addition of options in action dropdown will be visible for Complaints Officer not for Customer Care Lead and Customer Care roles.

-13.Scope for Complaints Officer only.
-Not for Customer Care Lead and Customer Care roles.
+13. Please include positive and negative scenarios.
 ---